sovaa/sovaa.github.io/_posts/2016-6-21-chat-spam-classifier-part-2.md

 }
 ```

-The second layer of the classifier is the blender, which will predict the true class from what the classifiers output:
+The second layer of the classifier is the blender.
+The blender predicts the true class from what the classifiers output:

 ```python
 blenders = {